paulranum11/SPLiT-Seq_demultiplexing/README.md

 # Latest Updates
 Dec-18-2018 - Added support for reads containing sequencing errors.
-The number of permissable errors is defined by the user using -e 'number' (default = 1).
+The number of permissible errors is defined by the user using -e 'number' (default = 1).

 Nov-25-2018 - Speed was dramatically improved through modifications to the matepair identification step.